N3C Public Health Answers to Speed Tractable Results (PHASTR)

 FAQs

-Public health questions come from a variety of sources, including investigators, NIH staff, policy, and regulatory agencies.
+Public health questions came from a variety of sources, including investigators, NIH staff, policy, and regulatory agencies.

-This varies with each question and only starts after the contract has been finalized with the institution.
+This varied with each question and started after the contract had been finalized with the institution.
 The time can be found in the Application Information Section Clock.

-Each question will have a detailed description of what is expected.
-NCATS' goal is to make the results of the information broadly available, and NCATS will post them on the N3C public health dashboard.
-This includes a short description of the results as well as any tabular output needed for visualization of the information.
+Each question had a detailed description of what was expected.
+NCATS' goal was to make the results of the information broadly available, and NCATS posted them on the N3C public health dashboard.
+This included a short description of the results as well as any tabular output needed for visualization of the information.

-All subcontractor proposals are reviewed by a federal prime contractor, Axle Informatics; an information contractor; and their scientific specialist.
+All subcontractor proposals were reviewed by a federal prime contractor, Axle Informatics; an information contractor; and their scientific specialist.

 For inquiries about the initiative, please contact publichealth@nih.gov.
 For other inquiries about N3C, email n3c.info@govcollab.io.